kactus-io/kactus/CONTRIBUTING.md

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [opensource+desktop@github.com](mailto:opensource+desktop@github.com).
+Please report unacceptable behavior to [opensource+desktop@kactus.io](mailto:opensource+desktop@kactus.io).

-### The Beta Roadmap
+### The Alpha Roadmap

-Currently GitHub Desktop is in a public beta, and the team is focused on triaging reported issues and working towards a 1.0 milestone - where the application can be used in place of the classic Mac and Windows applications.
+Currently Kactus is in a public alpha, and the team is focused on triaging reported issues and working towards a 1.0 milestone.
-You can follow this progress progress under the [Milestones](https://github.com/desktop/desktop/milestones) tab.
+You can follow this progress progress under the [Milestones](https://github.com/kactus-io/kactus/milestones) tab.

-We're still thinking about where we want to take GitHub Desktop after we reach this 1.0 milestone.
+We're still thinking about where we want to take Kactus after we reach this 1.0 milestone.
 If you have ideas or suggestions please read the [Suggesting Enhancements](#suggesting-enhancements) section below to understand how to contribute your feedback.